andrewcourtice/harlem/docs/src/extensions/official/storage.md

 # Storage Extension

-This is the official storage extension for Harlem.
 The storage extension adds the ability to sync store state to/from `localStorage` or `sessionStorage`.

 ## Getting Started